Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/MakeAControllerOnlyLayout.md

 ![img](https://media.discordapp.net/attachments/930798440840065044/1075087386494648390/Where_is_controller_settings.png)

-1. After that, click on CURRENT LAYOUT
+3. After that, click on CURRENT LAYOUT, Then Load Layout
-1. search "Wildlander"
+4. search "Wildlander"

 ![img](https://media.discordapp.net/attachments/930798440840065044/1075087524562747494/Search.png?width=1041&height=676)
-1. Download the layout and Select it.
+5. Download the layout and Select it.

 Notes:
 * Gamepad still has some problems - you can't start sprinting if you are not moving in perfect line.
 You need to hold left stick perfectly up, to activate sprint.